 Half of the fun of fly fishing is wading.
 Half of the fun of fly fishing is not watching your fly box with 200+ flies slip from your grasp and disappear into the current, never to be seen again.

-A floating fly box will save you a lot of money in the long run.
+A waterproof floating fly box will save you a lot of money in the long run.

 A Fly Box with Extra Features

-So, you’ve got something that’s the right size, fits all of your flies in, is tough and durable, and floats?
+So, you’ve got something that’s the right size, fits all of your flies in, is tough, durable, waterproof, and floats.

 So what’s left?